open-runtimes/examples/java/wipe_appwrite_collection/README.md

-# 💻 Get Short URL
+# 💻 Wipe Appwrite Collection

 A Java Cloud Function for generating a Short URL using [tinyurl](https://tinyurl.com/app) and [bitly](https://bitly.com/)